Web · SaaS

 03

-Pushing back on the brief was the single highest-impact decision.
+Pushing back on the brief was the highest-impact decision.

-The architectural choice to use tabs rather than a modal shaped the sidebar, the multi-vehicle workflow, and the ability to hold map and list in mind simultaneously.
-The product team agreed quickly once I showed the alternative in low-fidelity.
+Choosing tabs over a modal shaped the sidebar, the multi-vehicle workflow, and the whole experience.
+The team agreed quickly once I showed the alternative in low fidelity.

 Try it yourself